plbabin/dotfiles/README.md

 ## private config

-Toss it into a file called `.extra` which you do not commit to this repo and just keep in your `~/`
+Toss it into a file called `.extra` which you do not commit to this repo and just keep in your `~/`.
+Add this file name to `.git/info/exclude`.

-I also created a `install-local.sh` file to setup anything you want and not share it on github.

 ### Sensible OS X defaults